How to pre-fill wordpress forms using QR codes & URL parameters

 How It Works

-• When the form is submitted, the lead is automatically assigned to the correct sales rep or campaign.
+✅ carry hidden data from the QR code directly into the form. ✅ That data a field on the form—visible or hidden. ✅ When the form is submitted, the lead is automatically assigned to the correct sales rep or campaign.

 Resolution Steps